-- Take appropriate actions when the DSL is not available. - Promote the importance of safeguarding across their teams - Provide support and guidance to all members of staff when dealing with safeguarding concerns/incidents. - Monitor safeguarding concerns in the absence of the DSL, ensuring that concerns are triaged, managed and closed out in a timely manner.
+- Take appropriate actions when the DSL is not available. - Promote the importance of safeguarding across their teams - Provide support and guidance to all staff members when dealing with safeguarding concerns/incidents.

 Safeguarding and Wellbeing Advisors

 The Safeguarding and Wellbeing advisors have responsibility for managing safeguarding concerns within their geographical areas.
 They will: